 Once again KEMPA received many outstanding scholarship applications, leaving us to believe that the future of journalism is in good hands with these students moving on to college to pursue their careers in the Fourth Estate.
-It was difficult to choose from several worthy candidates, but we were able to award four scholarships to those students who went above and beyond.
-The four recipients are: Josie Menna from Lyons Township HS, Ava Gordon from Stevenson HS, and Mia Carr from Glenbrook South from Illinois and Madeline Monthie from Stoughton HS in Wisconsin.
+It was difficult to choose from several worthy candidates, but we awarded four scholarships to those students who went above and beyond.
+The four recipients were: Josie Menna from Lyons Township HS, Ava Gordon from Stevenson HS, and Mia Carr from Glenbrook South from Illinois and Madeline Monthie from Stoughton HS in Wisconsin.

-Josie Menna will be taking her impressive photo journalism skills to Tulane University in New Orleans in the fall.
+Josie Menna took her impressive photo journalism skills to Tulane University in New Orleans in the fall.
 Her sports photos were striking and captured the raw emotion of the athletes.
 Josie has always had a passion for sports photography as you can see from the following description in her own words:

 “As a high school photographer with a passion for sports, I have discovered a compelling aspect of photography – sports photography.
 It is a genre that combines my love for both photography and athletics, allowing me to capture the energy, passion, and raw emotions that unfold on the playing field.
 Sports photography holds a special place in my heart because it enables me to freeze those split-second moments of triumph, determination and teamwork that define an individual or team.
 Whether it’s the victorious celebration of a winning goal, or the fierce determination etched on an athlete’s face, these are moments that deserve to be immortalized.”

-The University of Missouri will be welcoming Ava Gordon in the fall as she dreams of being a reporter and developing her broadcast journalism skills.
+The University of Missouri welcomed Ava Gordon in the fall as she dreams of being a reporter and developing her broadcast journalism skills.
 Here’s how she described her experience with the visual arts:

 “To start off, a goal I have more related to my major is to become a reporter.
 Broadcast journalism really interested me when I was in high school, as I took a class where I experienced taking b-roll, reporting on real stories and collaborating with others on how to use specific technical elements.
 In class, we edited, reported and constructed distinct features about events, specific people, and concluded with a 7-10 minute documentary.
 I learned the importance of video storytelling, and how it can change one’s entire perspective on a topic, based on how a story is depicted.”